turris-cz/user-docs/docs/security/passwords.md

 ### System passwords

 You can use the same password as for Foris/reForis.
-See the dialog above; check _Use same password..._ to ensure this.
+See the dialog above; check _Use the same password..._ to ensure this.
 If you want to set a different password you can fill the second dialog at the same page.

 ![Advanced Administration Password](root-password.png)

 !!! notice
-    Fill _Current Foris password_ in the previous dialog too.
+    Fill _Current password_ in the previous dialog too.
 Without this password, your request to change the system password will be denied.

 It can be also set via LuCI or via `passwd` in the command line.
 It is also